Which products pay off, and which quietly cost us margin?

 Optimize

-Margin is no longer an estimate.
+Margin is no longer a guess.

 The result: a calculated model for your margin situation, with cost tipping points per variant and customer category.
-You see which product and customer mix generates the highest contribution margin under your current conditions, and what every deviation from that concretely costs.
+You see which product and customer mix generates the highest contribution margin under your current conditions, and what every deviation from it concretely costs.

 No new data project.
-Circonomit works with your existing data from ERP, controlling, or Excel.
+Circonomit works with your existing data from ERP, controlling or Excel.

 What you want to know.